-In early 2014, a paper in Psychosomatic Medicine that patients who received Collaborative Care were significantly less likely to experience a serious (including fatal) cardiovascular event than patients who received usual depression treatment.
-The authors recommended Collaborative Care as a primary prevention strategy for cardiovascular disease.
+In early 2014, a paper in Psychosomatic Medicine found patients who received collaborative care were significantly less likely to experience a serious (including fatal) cardiovascular event than patients who received usual depression treatment.
+The study followed IMPACT patients for eight years after the conclusion of the original research study The authors recommended collaborative care as a primary prevention strategy for cardiovascular disease.

 Learn more about the IMPACT trial.

-Further reading about the evidence base for Collaborative Care.
+Further reading about the evidence base for collaborative care.